gajdipajti/munin-zpool-status/README.md

 Installation
 ------------

-1. Copy or create a symlink (ln -s):
+1. Copy the file to:

        /etc/munin/plugins/zpool-status-graph